humantorch/how-to-scott/README.md

 ## What's all this then?

+This is my version of a "[manager README](https://managerreadme.com)."
 The point of this README is to introduce myself and give you an idea of how I think, how I work and answer some questions you might have about me.
 This is a living document so it ~may~ will change over time as necessary.
 Keeping this in the open is intentional.

 ## What is this not?